enricoros/fotowall/README.markdown

 - qmake  (or qmake-qt4 if your system is weird)
 - make   (or nmake, if you're on windows)

-The executable will be built and you can start Enjoying FotoWall! ;-)
+The executable will be built and you can start Enjoying Fotowall! ;-)

 ### Notes for the Windows Download